A founder building a personal brand on LinkedIn

 You can share lessons from building your company, mistakes you have made, trends you notice, or small stories from leadership and work.

 Content does not need to be long.
 It just needs to be useful.
-In fact, short and clear usually works better.
+Short and clear usually works better.

 If you want a stronger system for publishing, a good next step is building a repeatable LinkedIn content strategy.